 Using the lens for video work is a pleasure due to its exceedingly buttery focus ring.
 The precision and feel of the focus is just masterful, with accurate, pin-point focus effortlessly achieved.
 Shot wide open we get beautifully blended backgrounds, and stopped down to f/8 we’re treated to the versatility provided by the lens’ reasonable depth-of-field capabilities.

-So whether you’re shooting an old Minolta film camera or a modern mirror-less marvel like the Sony a7, this macro lens is a nearly unbeatable mix of performance and value.
-Its build quality is unmatched, its performance is perfectly acceptable, and it costs next to nothing.
-If you’re interested in macro photography, high quality products, and working within a budget, this is the best macro lens you’ll find.
-And if you’re an experienced macro shooter looking to grow your macro capabilities, with its 1:1 and 4:1 adapters this is a lens that can happily grow with you.
+Whether you’re shooting an old Minolta film camera or a modern mirrorless camera, this macro lens is a nearly unbeatable mix of performance and value.
+Its build quality is excellent, its performance is strong, and it costs next to nothing.

 [Some of the links in this article will direct users to our affiliates at B&H Photo, Amazon, and eBay.
 By purchasing anything using these links, Casual Photophile may receive a small commission at no additional charge to you.
 This helps Casual Photophile produce the content we produce.
 Many thanks for your support.]